This article describes the intention behind cadence and time-boxing in Scrum and Kanban.

 A sprint provides a time-box within which to fit work.
 This “time-box” is from the time after planning to the time we set for the end of work.
 The sprint probably has another day for the demo and retrospection.
 Scrum’s time-boxing has some interesting side effects which are quite useful such as the following.

 Cadence means to have a regular beat.
 In Scrum, sprints provide the regular beat.
 The start and end of a sprint provides timing for the following.

-Scrum suggests teams plan these time-boxes.
-Without such a plan, you would essentially just have cadence.
+Scrum uses the sprint to set the cadence of the above actions.
 Scrum’s structure provides a great degree of discipline for the teams.
 This is one reason Scrum is a good starting point for many teams wanting to become Agile.